urlscan/urlscan-cli/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Thank you for taking the time to report a bug.
-Please make sure there is no existing issue about this kind of bug.
+Please check other open issues in this repository before submitting to avoid duplicates.
 -->

 ### Describe the Bug